Research Development Workshop and Presentation Resources

 This overview provides information about the DOE Office of Science, the Early Career Research Program, the DOE pre-application and application processes, and UNH resources available for pre-application and application development.

 Did you know that the Department of Energy (DoE) is the US’s largest Federal sponsor of basic research in the physical sciences?
 Did you know that DOE also supports research in advanced scientific computing and biological and environmental sciences?
-Each federal fiscal year, the DoE’s Office of Science issues a Broad Agency Announcement inviting applications on a variety of topics that is open with a rolling deadline until September 30.
-This session will highlight the Office of Science, its priority research topics for the current fiscal year, and how to apply to this “Open Call.”
+Each federal fiscal year, the DoE’s Office of Science (SC) issues a Broad Agency Announcement inviting applications on a variety of topics that is open with a rolling deadline until September 30.
+This session highlights the Office of Science, how to apply to this “Open Call,” and the SC's priority research topics for the current fiscal year.

 NSF expects that all the projects it supports will benefit society in some way.
 This session will cover: Fostering research partnerships, NSF's priorities for and definitions of broader impacts; how to address project broader impacts in one’s proposal; and resources available to UNH investigators for developing broader impacts plans and identifying internal and external partners.

-NSF expects Principal Investigators to develop metrics and determine the impact their projects have beyond the research itself.
+NSF and other sponsor expect Principal Investigators to develop metrics and determine the impact their projects have beyond the research itself.
 Are you unsure how to do this?
 Could you use some advice on how to make evaluation a seamless part of your broader impacts activities?
 If so, this workshop is just what you’re looking for.
 Presented by Eleanor Jaffee, Owner & Principal Consultant, Insights Evaluation LLC (formerly Carsey School of Public Policy), this session provides information about:

 - Why evaluation plans are needed and how they contribute positively to the project